 I formed a “Speakers’ Bureau” and scheduled a national “Road Show” to promote the program in various communities across the country.
 I developed and produced a 30-minute audio/video exhibition for this promotion along with a Policies & Procedures document ensuring program consistency.

-I coordinated with Texaco regional organizations to arrange for program applicants to be tested and interviewed by regional personnel.
+We coordinated with Texaco regional organizations to arrange for program applicants to be tested and interviewed by regional personnel.
 I also managed day-to-day administrative needs and maintained a database that kept track of the status of all program applicants.

 At the end of the 18-month extensive in-classroom and on-the-job training, the program provided business financing with special terms for program graduates to start their own business.
-This would ensure that the business would not be adversely impacted by short-term cash flow difficulties during the first couple years of operation.
+This would ensure that the business would not be adversely impacted by short-term cash flow difficulties during the first couple of years of operation.